Black Star Riders: Touring and The Killer Instinct

 On November 21, 2014, the second album was named as The Killer Instinct and would feature ten tracks.
 Johnson explained how producer Raskulinecz had examined all the songs the band had written prior to recording, and ensured that the band "focused on the material to best represent Black Star Riders in 2015."
 The album release was followed in March 2015 by a 14-date tour of the UK co-headlining with Europe, supported by The Amorettes.

-On January 29, 2015, it was announced by Planet Rock Radio that the Black Star Riders had been confirmed and would be appearing at Planet Rockstock in June in Marrakech, Morocco.
+On January 29, 2015, it was announced by Planet Rock Radio that the Black Star Riders had been confirmed and would be appearing at Planet Rockstock in June in Marrakesh, Morocco.
 In March 2015, a tour of the UK and Ireland with Def Leppard and Whitesnake was announced for December, preceded by a European tour in November.

 Heavy Fire

 In January 2016, Ricky Warwick revealed that recording for the third album would begin later in the year, again produced by Raskulinecz, with release scheduled for early 2017.
 In August, it was revealed that the title of the third album would be Heavy Fire, and the release would be accompanied by a sixteen-date tour of the UK and Ireland in March 2017.
 Support on the tour was provided by Gun, plus The Amorettes on the first five dates, with Backyard Babies on the remaining eleven.

 The first single from Heavy Fire, "When the Night Comes In", was first broadcast on Planet Rock radio in the UK on November 16, 2016.
 The album was released on February 3, 2017, and reached #6 in the UK, and #11 in Germany.
 In March 2017, one month after its release, the album won a Planet Rock award for Best British Album.